Anurathapura Period's Stubas

 In 245 BC, the Oldest Surviving monument in South Asia, Thuparamaya Dagaba was built enshrining the Buddha's right collarbone.

 The four circles of the strong pillars, that we can see today, around the Dagaba, were once holding the giant golden domed roof of the complex.
 It is still solid and almost perfect even after so many invasions, destructions, after 2500 years.
 Even today, the ruins of this complex cover over 3.5 acres, indicating how giant the original complex had been.
 It is regarded as the most exquisite Dagaba in Lanka.
 Dagaba was made of brick and earth.
-On the advice of the Mahinda Thero, the clay taken from the bed of the Abaya Weva, were laid and layers of bricks were laid on top of that to bu
+On the advice of the Mahinda Thero, the clay taken from the bed of the Abaya Weva, were laid and layers of bricks were laid on top of that to build this Dagaba.

 On the opening day itself, 2500 youngmen became student monks in the new monastery.
 956 AD - The Golden Dome and the famous Golden Doors of the Thuparamaya, are restored: